simon-donike/SISR-RS-SRGAN/docs/index.md

 * [Data](data.md) details the supported datasets and how to integrate your own.
 * [Getting started](getting-started.md) walks through environment setup and the first training run.
 * [Training](training.md) covers logging, callbacks, and practical tips for stable optimisation.
+* [Results](results.md) showcases ready-to-run configurations for common generator/discriminator pairs.

-Whether you are reproducing published results or exploring new remote-sensing modalities, ESA OpenSR gives you a clear and extensible foundation for multispectral super-resolution research.
+Whether you are reproducing published results or exploring new remote-sensing modalities, SISR-RS-SRGAN gives you a clear and extensible foundation for multispectral super-resolution research.